aiqc/AIQC/docs/pages/explainer.rst

   <p class="explain">
    Although neural networks are great at minimizing loss, this metric is hard for humans to understand.
    The following two <b><a href="https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics">metrics</a></b>
-   are easy to understand because they both max out at 1.0 aka 100%:
+   are more intuitive because they have a maximum of 100% and a minimum of 0% (aka normalized unit interval).
   </p>